mar10/stressor/docs/sphinx/ug_writing_plugins.rst

 Additional activity and macro types can be added to *stressor* by the way of *plugins*.

-For example let's assume we need a new activity `memory` that is used like so:
+For example let's assume we need a new activity `PsAlloc` that is used like so:

 .. code-block:: yaml

-    - activity: memory
+    - activity: PsAlloc
-      allocate: 1GiB
+      allocate_mb: 1024
+      per_session: true

 This can be implemented by a separate installable Python module, that